Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Step 3.
 Deploy your app on a device using the companion app

-The NativeScript companion app makes it easy to test your app on real devices, without the need to manage SDKs or deal with complex provisioning options.
+The NativeScript companion app makes it easy for you to test your app on real devices, without the need to manage SDKs or deal with complex provisioning options.

 ![iOS app store](images/native-script-app.png)